sreelakshmi-sreejith/furnidestino_web/README.md

-# Furnidestino – Interior Design & Home Decor Website
+# Furnidestino – Official Business Website

-Furnidestino is a responsive front-end website designed for an interior design and home décor brand.
-The project focuses on creating a clean, modern, and user-friendly interface to showcase furniture collections, interior design services, and décor inspiration.
+Furnidestino is a responsive business website designed and developed for **Furnidestino**, an interior design and home décor company.
+The website serves as the company's digital presence, showcasing its services, portfolio, and brand identity through a clean and modern user interface.

-## Features
+## Key Features

-- Responsive design for desktop and mobile devices
+- Responsive design for desktop, tablet, and mobile devices
-- Modern landing page with attractive UI
+- Professional landing page
-- Product and service showcase
+- Company and service information
-- About Us and Contact sections
+- Portfolio/Gallery section
-- Smooth navigation and clean layout
+- Contact section for customer inquiries
-- Interactive user interface
+- Modern and intuitive user interface

 ## Technologies Used